cncf/tag-security/community/assessments/projects/flux/self-assessment.md

 **Custom Resources:**

-- **GitRepository:** References a Git repo and tracks specific branches, commits, or tags.
+- **GitRepository:** References a Git repository and tracks specific branches, commits, or tags.
-- **OCIRepository:** References an OCI registry for pulling artifact bundles.
+- **OCIRepository:** References a container registry for pulling OCI artifacts based on tags and semver expressions.
-- **Bucket:** References an S3-compatible object storage bucket.
+- **Bucket:** References an S3-compatible object storage bucket for pulling Kubernetes manifests.
-- **HelmRepository:** Defines an external Helm chart repository.
+- **HelmRepository:** Defines an external Helm chart repository for pulling Helm index files.
-- **HelmChart:** Resolves and fetches charts from a HelmRepository or a Git source.
+- **HelmChart:** Resolves and fetches Helm charts from a Helm repository, a Git repository or an OCI repository.

 It also feeds artifacts to the kustomize-controller and helm-controller and triggers updates via Kubernetes API watches.